Scopsula/Labyrinth/README.md

 Running:
 - Change to the bin directory and execute autoPlayer
+- On NixOS run using steam-run for audio

 Game Configuration:
 - In data/config, to generate run genConf in bin